1ncande5cence/ae-sack/scripts/README.md

    This is optional because our docker image already pre-build the target programs.

 2. **Run the Attack Engine**
-   Follow the script `run.sh` to start the attack engine, we don't make it executable script because some programs rely on the interaction with the request sender and the sequence is important.
+   Follow the instruction and the desired location in `run.sh` to start the attack engine, we don't make it an executable script because some programs rely on the interaction with the request sender and the sequence is important.
    ```bash
    /ae-sack/scripts/{target_program}/{target_oracle}/run.sh
    ```

 3. **Collect and Analyze Results**
+   Follow the instruction about the location to use `analyze.sh` in `run.sh`, use it at the correct location.
    ```bash
    /ae-sack/scripts/{target_program}/{target_oracle}/analyze.sh
    ```